graphile/pg-aggregates/README.md

-Adds a powerful suite of aggregate functionality to a PostGraphile schema: calculating aggregates, grouped aggregates, applying conditions to grouped aggregates, ordering by relational aggregates, etc.
+Adds a powerful suite of aggregate functionality to a PostGraphile schema: calculating aggregates, grouped aggregates, applying conditions to grouped aggregates, ordering by relational aggregates, filtering by the results of aggregates on related connections, etc.

 **IMPORTANT**: aggregates are added to connections, they do _not_ work with "simple collections".